- Irene Cara died at the age of 63, her publicist reported on Nov. 26, 2022, and her cause of death was reportedly cardiovascular disease

 - Irene, who won an Oscar and Grammy for the song ‘Fame… What a Feeling,’ was also an actress

 An 80s icon died with the passing of Irene Cara.
 The singer/actress’s publicist reported on Nov.
 26, 2022 that Irene died at the age of 63.
 “The Academy Award-winning actress, singer, songwriter and producer passed away in her Florida home,” Judith A. Moose posted on Twitter.
 “She was a beautifully gifted soul whose legacy will live forever through her music and films.”
-Judith added that the cause of death is currently unknown and will be released when information is available.
+Her cause of death was arteriosclerotic and hypertensive cardiovascular disease, TMZ reported on Feb.
+2, which are both related to hypertension and high cholesterol.
+Irene was also diabetic.

 In a separate message posted, Judith went on to say that she “couldn’t believe” she had to share the sad news and that its the “absolute worst part” of her job as a publicist.
 “Please share your thoughts and memories of Irene,” Judith continued.
 “I’ll be reading each and every one of them and know she’ll be smiling from Heaven.
 She adored her fans.”